 2. CAC Video

-will develop an educational video program focused on the wonders of
+will develop educational video programs focused on the wonders of

-the migratory flyway along the Pacific Coast during March, 2014.
+our local wildlfie to that in the tropics.
 Participants in this effort will later host

 field trips for middle-schoolers in May & June at our local Nat'l

 4. CAC at the

 During the Summer of 2015, a CAC representative will deliver